Skip to main content

 How working structure works

 Working structure is what keeps AI useful after the first workflow.
-It defines approvals, context, coordination, and controls so AI structures thinking at scale instead of generating output at scale.
+It defines approvals, context, coordination, and controls so the business can scale reliable work instead of isolated output.

 What changes as systems scale?